tadpol/ucr/README.md

-# Ucr
+# Ucr (Ulcer?)

-Ucr is a tool for merging RESTful APIs with the command line.
+Ucr started as a tool for merging RESTful APIs with the command line.
 It does this as thinly as it possibly can.
-Which means it is more of a scripting pattern than anything else. (it has grown beyond just RESTful things.)
+Which means it is more of a scripting pattern than anything else.
+It has grown beyond just RESTful things, and is mostly a foundation for tools.

 The main need for this is to handle large amount of boilerplate and repeating parts of calling the API, reducing it down to a short commandline invocation with just the variable parts specified.
 The other main use is for the APIs where there are multiple calls required in order to get the desired result.